MartindIT/install-config-AD/README.md

 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/8db8c1b8-af46-481a-b2ee-3ca4ca1ea795)

 **1.)
-First we will create two Virtual Machines in Azure one will be a Domain controller running windows server 2022 and the other a VM running Windows 10 (*make sure to check that they are in the same VNET*)**
+First we will create two Virtual Machines in Azure one will be a Domain controller VM running windows server 2022 and the other a VM running Windows 10 (*make sure to check that they are in the same VNET*)**

 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/84324e9f-7c42-4b9e-9113-e2bd72e9d397)
 ![image](https://github.com/MartindIT/install-config-AD/assets/151476834/7e30d960-12b1-409a-9513-5738a15d5746)